AlfonsMittelmeyer/python-gui-messaging/README.md

 ![enter image description here](https://www2.pic-upload.de/img/33374925/navi_zorder.gif)

 The number before the name means the floor.
 0 means ground floor or first floor.
-The other numbers are negative an mean the basement floor
+The other numbers are negative and mean the basement floor

 The floor can be changed via the  following z-order bar: